khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 The `currentList` is the list where we keep adding items in every `include` phase contrarily, keep removing in every `exclude` phase. `currentList` starts with an empty array containing no elements, that is the empty subset.

-Below is the complete implementation of the all possible subset generations.
-This is almost the [Leetcode 78.
-Subsets](https://leetcode.com/problems/subsets/description/) with only change in the return type.
-Leetcode asks to return the list of subsets.
+:star: Below is the complete implementation of the all possible subset generations.
+Bookmark this class `Backtrack101`.
+This is the ultimate base pattern of a backtrack function. :star:

 ```java
 public class Backtrack101 {
 	private void backtrack(int[] items, int currentIdx,